From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 More info: Corralea Activity Centre

-Hit the beach in Portstewart or Portrush, both situated along the Causeway coast in Co Londonderry.
+Portstewart amnd Portrush, both situated along the Causeway Coast, both offer reliable surfing conditions on long sandy beaches.
 Downhill Beach is part of an 11 km stretch of sand, surf and scenic walks – for the perfect family day out.

-48. Go on a Forest Adventure in the Tollymore Forest Park
+48. Go on a Forest Adventure in Tollymore

 The forest is open every day of the year from 10 am until sunset.

-Situated in the outskirts of Belfast is Cave Hill, a beautiful hill of 370 m, in the Cave Hill Country Park.
-On a nice day, you can get brilliant views over Belfast from the top.
+Situated in the outskirts of Belfast is Cave Hill, a beautiful hill of 370m, in the Cave Hill Country Park.
+On a nice day, you can get brilliant views of Belfast below.

-The trails start from Belfast Castle and there is a green route of 7,2 km and a blue route of 3,9 km to choose from.
+The trails start from Belfast Castle and there is a green route of 7.2 km and a blue route of 3.9 km to choose from.
 Both are looped.
-Stop at the top of the hill for some view gazing or even a picnic.

-The hiking can be a bit challenging on the way up but will be doable even for little hikers with a snack break or two along the way.
-It’s also well worth the trek with rewarding views as soon as you reach the summit.
+The hike can be a bit challenging on the way up but will be doable even for little hikers with a snack break or two along the way.

-On your way down, make sure to stop by the Belfast Castle where you can enjoy a nice lunch or coffee either outside on their patio with a view, or inside on a rainy day.
+On your way down, make sure to pop your head into Belfast Castle where you can enjoy a nice lunch or coffee either outside on their patio with a view, or inside on a rainy day.

 You can either park your car in the carpark, located by the castle or take bus number 1 from the city centre.